 - Members: Over 1,000 businesses and individuals support the Museum and receive our quarterly Newsletter, the Ventura County Historical Society’s publication of The Journal of Ventura County History, exhibit announcements, special event invitations and other publications.

 - Endowment Funds: : Endowment funds are professionally managed and are overseen by the Finance and Investment Committee, made up of Board and community members.
 The funds provide operating income for either restricted or general Museum activities, as dictated by the donor.
-These funds include a general operating endowment, the Farm Implement Building Fund, and the Bonita McFarland Trust for art exhibitions, purchases and education.
+These funds include a general operating endowment, the Agriculture Museum Fund, and the Bonita McFarland Trust for art exhibitions, purchases and education.

 - Board of Directors: The board meets monthly and is comprised of up to 15 board members elected for three-year terms